spotlightpa/poor-richard/content/news/2024-07-22-SPLBUD24EVENT.md

 published = 2024-07-22T15:38:51.151-04:00
 slug = "pennsylvania-budget-josh-shapiro-legislature-education-funding"
 suppress-date = false
-title = "Spotlight PA Event: What Pennsylvania’s new $47.6 billion budget means for you" title-tag = "Live event: Learn how PA’s new budget benefits you" topics = ["Events"] twitter-title = "Live event: Learn how PA’s new budget benefits you"
+title = "WATCH: What Pennsylvania’s new $47.6 billion budget means for you" title-tag = "Live event: Learn how PA’s new budget benefits you" topics = ["Events"] twitter-title = "Live event: Learn how PA’s new budget benefits you"